Polymer/old-docs-site/articles/communication.md

 {%endraw%}

-**Lowercase event names.** When you use a declarative handler, the event name is convered to lowercase, because attributes are case-insensitive.
+**Lowercase event names.** When you use a declarative handler, the event name is converted to lowercase, because attributes are case-insensitive.
 So the attribute `on-core-signal-newData` sets up a listener for `core-signal-newdata`, _not_ `core-signal-newData`.
 To avoid confusion, always use lowercase event names.
 {: .alert .alert-info }